 Let kids express themselves

 Creativity is the root of engaging learning.
-Look for ways to build your game’s puzzles and quizzes in a way that allows children to use their imagination and express themselves.
+Look for ways to create a school game’s puzzles and quizzes in a way that allows children to use their imagination and express themselves.

 - Use a popular color-by-numbers type of game but ask kids to first identify the correct color by solving a simple math problem or answering a riddle.